EndPointCorp/end-point-blog/2015/02/05/polemics-on-opinions-about-angularjs.html.md

 title: Polemics on opinions about AngularJS
 ---

 Some time ago, our CTO, Jon Jensen, sent me a link to a *very* [interesting blog article about AngularJS](http://www.fse.guru/2-years-with-angular).

 I have used the [AngularJS framework](https://angularjs.org/) in one of our internal projects and have been (vocally) very pleased with it ever since.
 It solves many problems of other frameworks and it makes you quite productive as a developer, if you know what you’re doing.
 It’s equally true that even the best marketed technology is no silver bullet in real life.
-Once you’ve been through a couple of luckless technology-crushes, you tend to stay calm—understanding that in the end there’s always some tradeoff.
+Once you’ve been through a couple of luckless technology-crushes, you tend to stay calm—​understanding that in the end there’s always some tradeoff.

 We’re trying to do our best at finding a balance between chasing after the newest and coolest, and honoring what’s already stable and above all safe.
-Because the author of the blog article decided to point at some elephants in the room—it immediately caught our attention.
+Because the author of the blog article decided to point at some elephants in the room—​it immediately caught our attention.

 I must admit that the article resonates with me somewhat.
 I believe, though, that it also doesn’t in some places.